 We work with major organisations across the corporate, financial and public sectors; from the largest household names to smaller clients in niche or emerging industries.
 We give you a huge breadth of career options, including opportunities to work on global client engagements with colleagues across the entire Deloitte network.

 So many paths are open to you in Risk Advisory.
 You can choose to specialise in a broad range of business or technological competencies.
 Focus on joining interesting new teams and developing products and businesses from scratch...
 Whichever way you go, you’ll be nurtured and developed throughout your career.

 What we do

 Keeping our clients safe, secure and one step ahead means working on all kinds of challenging projects to mitigate the cyber risks they’re exposed to.
-We help them identify and protect their critical information and assets, and make intelligent decisions about their infrastructure, technology, processes and people.
+We help them identify and protect their critical information and assets, and make intelligent decisions about their people, processes and technology.
 Ultimately, this about ensuring that they can not only survive disruption, but thrive in a competitive market.

-All of this takes different types of knowledge and expertise, from the highly technical to pure strategic business thinking.
-The current shape of our business reflects this, with two distinct streams: Cyber Strategy and Transformation & Cyber Technical.
+All of this takes different types of knowledge and expertise, from the highly technical to strategic business thinking.
+The current shape of our business reflects this, with two distinct streams: Cyber Risk and Strategy & Cyber Technical Advisory.

 Whichever one you join, you’ll be part of a team that’s growing fast, as cyber security becomes ever-more pressing for all businesses, large and small.
-Four years ago, there were just 50 of us; we’re now 200-strong.
+We have grown significantly to become a practice of over 400 cyber specialists.